htzh/zzmath/math/notes/surfaces-classification.md

 Note its singularities at infinity for n>1 is non-ordinary.

 Varierties are birationally equivalent if there is a birational map between them.
-Two varieties are birationnaly equivalent if and only if their functional fields are isomorphic.
+Two varieties are birationally equivalent if and only if their functional fields are isomorphic.

 ##### References